cassandrastaana/odin-recipes/README.md

 # odin-recipes
 Recipe directory website

-By the end of this project, I should have been able to:
+By the end of this project, I should have been able to  apply HTML basics, familiarize myself with the Git workflow, and create a working website with links and images using HTML
-    - apply HTML basics
-    - familiarize myself with the Git workflow
-    - create a working website with links and images using HTML